ronaldoussoren/py2app/doc/index.rst

 ``Python.framework`` is special-cased here so as to only include the bare minimum, otherwise the documentation, entire standard library, etc. would've been included.
-If the ``semi-standalone`` option or a vendor Python is used, then the ``Python.framework`` is ignored.
+If the ``--semi-standalone`` option or a vendor Python is used, then the ``Python.framework`` is ignored.
 All other vendor files (those in ``/usr/`` or ``/System/`` excluding ``/usr/local/``) are also excluded.